The Hulk, Bruce Banner, and Robert Oppenheimer

 “All right, mister, you’ve gone too far this time,” he says.
 “You were ordered to remain locked in that railroad car, and now I find you here near the missing nuclear device.
 Guard!
 Place that man under arrest.”

-Unlike J. Robert Oppenheimer, Bruce Banner is ultimately freed from prison although still not entirely trusted.
-The opposite, of course, was true for his alter ego the Hulk, who had a deep distrust of both the government and military – given the fate of Oppenheimer, Hulk’s fears were ultimately grounded in fact as well as fantasy.
+Unlike J. Robert Oppenheimer, Bruce Banner was ultimately found innocent but still not entirely trusted.
+As for the Hulk, he continued to have a deep distrust of both the government and military.
+Given the fate of Oppenheimer, Hulk’s fears were ultimately grounded in fact as well as fantasy.

 Anthony Letizia